midlantica/LovelyBunchOfCoconuts/content/grifts/diversity-is-our-strength.md

 ---
 title: 'Diversity is Our Strength'
-claim: 'Diversity is Our Strength'
+grift: 'Diversity is Our Strength'
-translation: 'Forced conformity under a rainbow flag.'
+decode: 'Forced conformity under a rainbow flag.'
 ---